fiberseq/fibertools-rs/README.md

 ```bash
 cargo install fibertools-rs --features cnn
 ```

+### Adding nucleosome calls to the BAM files
+To add nucleosome calls to the BAM files you can use the python package [fibertools](https://github.com/mrvollger/fibertools#add-nucleosomes-and-msps-to-a-fibertools-rs-m6a-bam).
+See that repository for installation and instructions.

 ## `ft extract`
 [Help page for extract](/docs/ft-extract-help.md).
 Extracts fiberseq data from a bam file into plain text.